S.W.A.T. (2003 film): Plot

-Los Angeles Police Department SWAT officer Jim Street, his partner Brian Gamble, and their team infiltrate a bank taken hostage by robbers (in a scene loosely based on the North Hollywood shootout), where Gamble disobeys orders and engages the robbers, causing a hostage to sustain injuries.
-He and Street manage to subdue the criminals but are taken off the SWAT team by Captain Fuller, the commanding officer of the LAPD Metropolitan Division.
-Gamble lashes out and storms out.
-Fuller offers Street a chance to rejoin the team by implicating Gamble, but he refuses and is therefore demoted to working at the police inventory.
-Gamble, under the assumption that Street ratted on him to stay on SWAT, quits the force and ends their partnership.
+Los Angeles Police Department SWAT officer Jim Street, his partner Brian Gamble, and their team infiltrate a bank taken hostage by robbers (in a scene loosely based on the North Hollywood shootout), where Gamble disobeys orders and engages the robbers, accidentally wounding a hostage in the process.
+He and Street manage to subdue the criminals but are taken off the SWAT team by Captain Fuller, the commanding officer of the LAPD Metropolitan Division, but were put in police inventory, courtesy of Velasquez.
+Gamble lashes out at the decision and quits.
+Fuller offers Street a chance to rejoin the team by implicating Gamble, but he refuses.
+Gamble, under the assumption that Street sold him out to stay on SWAT, ends their partnership.

 Six months later, the chief of police calls on LAPD veteran, Sergeant Daniel "Hondo" Harrelson, to reorganize the SWAT team.
-Hondo takes an interest in Street, and recruits him along with fellow officers TJ McCabe, Michael Boxer, Deacon Kaye, and Chris Sanchez, despite Fuller's protests.
-They bond as they train together and manage to pass their numerous tests; as they celebrate afterward, Street has a hostile run-in with Gamble.
+Hondo takes an interest in Street, and recruits him along with fellow officers TJ McCabe, Michael Boxer, Deacon Kaye, and Chris Sanchez, despite Fuller's protests on Street and Sanchez.
+Fuller hands Hondo his team, but warns Hondo that he and Street would be discharged should they fail.
+At first, Street and Boxer butt heads since Street's ex-girlfriend, Lara, whom he just broke up with, was Boxer's sister.
+The team eventually bond as they train together and manage to pass their numerous tests; as they celebrate afterward, Street has a hostile run-in with Gamble.
 The team then succeeds in their first real mission: subduing a Polish hostage by using a wall-breaching battering ram designed by Street.